abhi142897/aws-devops-zero-to-hero/day-14/README.md

 - Head over to the AWS CodePipeline console and navigate to your pipeline.
 - You should see the pipeline automatically kick off as soon as it detects the changes in your repository.
 - Sit back and relax while AWS CodePipeline takes care of the rest.
 It will fetch the latest code, trigger the build process with AWS CodeBuild, and deploy the application if you configured the deployment stage.

+## Configure AWS CodeDeploy
+- Create Ec2 instance and IAM role with CodeDeploy and EC2 permissions.
+- Install a CodeDeploy runner agent and docker on ec2 instance.
+- Add a tag to ec2 instance.
+- Create an application in CodeDeploy.
+- Create deployment group in CodeDeploy.
+- Create deployment in CodeDeploy.
+- While configuring CodeDeploy, use the same role witth CodeDeploy and EC2 access.
+- Pass the github repo link and write appSpec.yaml file at the root directory of the repo.
+- Manually start the deployment to ensure there are no issues.
+- In CodePipeline, add the new stage and provide Application and Deployment name.